liushunyu/liushunyu.github.io/_pages/about.md

 News
 ======

+- Mar.
+2024: One paper was accepted by <a href="https://www.sciencedirect.com/journal/neural-networks" target="_blank" style="text-decoration: none">Neural Networks</a>.
 - Jan.
 2024: One paper was accepted by <a href="https://www2024.thewebconf.org/" target="_blank" style="text-decoration: none">WWW 2024</a>.
 - Sep.
 2023: One paper was accepted by <a href="https://nips.cc/Conferences/2023" target="_blank" style="text-decoration: none">NeurIPS 2023</a>.
 - Jul.
 2023: One paper was accepted by <a href="https://www.sciencedirect.com/journal/expert-systems-with-applications" target="_blank" style="text-decoration: none">Expert Systems With Applications</a>.